Water and sewerage services

 - monitoring of ongoing drinking water quality incident reporting and management

 - monitoring of ongoing recycled water quality incident reporting and management.

-The Water supply regulation annual compliance plan: 2016–2017 (PDF, 275KB) outlines the department's approach to regulatory practices, ensuring legislative obligations are met, as well as compliance with laws aimed at safeguarding Queensland's water supply.
+The Water supply regulation compliance plan 2018–2019 (PDF, 585KB) outlines the department's approach to regulatory practices, ensuring legislative obligations are met, as well as compliance with laws aimed at safeguarding Queensland's water supply.